johnnyzhao5619/T4T_T/docs/development_guide.md

 When an input field is marked as `required: true`, the Task Manager will check for its existence in the input data **before** calling the `run` function.
 If the data is missing, the task will not be executed, and an error will be logged.
 This can significantly simplify the error-handling logic within your `run` function.

+> ℹ️ **Tip**: The `inputs` section can be declared either as a list (as shown below) or as a dictionary keyed by the field name.
+Optional fields may also define a `default` value—if the payload omits that field, the Task Manager automatically injects the default into the dictionary passed to your task.

 **Configuration Example:**

 ```yaml